 Changes in Arctic ice have been particularly dramatic (although changes in sea ice there don't contribute much, if any, to sea level rise, since floating ice was displacing water anyway).
 Melting of the ice CAP there would make a contribution…So far, there has been rapid loss of summer sea ice there - with consequences for native peoples, polar bears, and exploration for oil reserves!

-In the mid-1980's >1/2 of the Arctic ocean was covered in yr-round ice; today (2008) perennial ice occurs on < 30% of the ocean (NASA satellite data ).
+In the mid-1980's >1/2 of the Arctic ocean was covered in yr-round ice; by the year 2008, perennial ice occured on < 30% of the ocean (NASA satellite data ).
 There has been a 40 - 50% decrease in sea ice thickness in the Arctic Ocean since the 1950's.
 Over the period 1978 - 2007, perennial Arctic sea ice cover extent in summer decreased by an average of 7.4% per decade.
 In summer 2007, for the first time on record the whole NW Passage from the Atlantic to the Pacific was ice free.
 Russian, US, Norwegian, and Canadian energy companies are rushing to lay claims for drilling - we are likely to see expanded drilling and development there...(WorldWatch July/Aug 2008).

 The transition in Arctic ice is likely to speed as the ice thins and becomes more vulnerable.
 The decrease in Arctic sea ice extent is caused by a combination of thermodynamics (changes in temperature and radiative conditions - albedo) and dynamics - processes involving changes in ice circulation in response to changes in winds and ocean currents (Science 10 March 2007) .